 While modest in its beginnings, Distinguished Young Women grew and remains today the largest and oldest scholarship program of its kind for high school girls.
 With scholarship, leadership and talent as its overarching theme, Distinguished Young Women has drawn over 765,000 young women to compete in the program at the local, state and national level and $106 million in cash scholarships has been awarded to deserving young women.
 On her way to being named the Distinguished Young Woman of America for 2017, Skye Bork, earned over $38,000 through her participation in the state and national programs.

 Notable alumnae of the organization include Diane Sawyer (AJM 1963), the late Mary Fran (AJM 1961), Deborah Norville (GA JuniorMiss 1978), Debra Messing (RI Junior Miss 1986) and violinist and YouTube sensation Lindsey Stirling (AZ 2005).
 We are equally proud of the many other young women who have accomplished their goals through less visible public careers.
 Linda Rutledge Delbridge (AJM 1973), global sales executive for IBM and Dr. Andrea Plummer Guardenier (AJM 1996), Chief of Pediatrics at Nellis Air force Base, are among the many success stories of Distinguished Young Women.

-For the Class of 2017, over 100 colleges and universities have made available over $1.5 billion dollars in college-granted scholarships to over 3,000 participants in more than 400 local, state and national programs.
-With the completion of the 60th National Finals, over $2.2 million in cash scholarships will have been earned by those young women.
+For the Class of 2018, more than 100 colleges and universities have made available over $1 billion dollars in college-granted scholarships to nearly 3,000 participants in more than 415 local and state programs.
+With the completion of the 60th National Finals, more than $2.1 million in cash scholarships will have been earned by those young women.
 Thanks to the dedicated perserverance of thousands of volunteers across the country who devote countless hours and resources to ensure the success of this program, these young women have all been afforded the opportunity to achieve!